 Your emergency fund (if you have one, now is the time to use it)

-6. Start telling your story and exploring on LinkedIn
+Craft your story and get on LinkedIn

 You’ve done some reflection by now, so it’s time to take inventory of your skills and unique talents, and get clear on your story.
 What value can you bring?

-A good way to start is by crafting an “elevator story” — a concise description of who you are, what you do, why you do it, who you do it for, how you do it well, and what you’re looking for.
-Focusing in on this way can help give you clarity on your own capabilities and career goals, and it also helps you talk about yourself in interviews and connections.
+A good way to start is by crafting an “elevator pitch” — a concise description of who you are, what you do, why you do it, who you do it for, how you do it well, and what you’re looking for.
+Focusing in this way can help give you clarity on your own capabilities and career goals, and it also helps you talk about yourself in interviews and connections.

 Then it’s time to revamp your resume and LinkedIn profile.
 A few things to consider for LinkedIn: